oldhectorsalamanca/cervantesesquizofrenico/README.md

 Additionally, it runs discreet and fast **nmap** scans on the discovered IPs, detects Web Application Firewalls (WAFs) using **WafW00f**,
 and finally extracts metadata with **MetaFinder** for additional domain intelligence.

-The output is color-coded for better readability but can be disabled with a command-line option.

 ---

 ## Requirements